robleroni/Puerro/docs/02-DOM.md

 $h1.textContent = 'Puerro';			    // Reference does not point to the DOM instance
 ```

-There is a solution for this called [`element.insertAdjacentHTML`](https://developer.mozilla.org/de/docs/Web/API/Element/insertAdjacentHTML) which does not re-parse all it's child elements.
+There is a solution for this called [`element.insertAdjacentHTML`](https://developer.mozilla.org/de/docs/Web/API/Element/insertAdjacentHTML) which does not re-parse all its child elements.

 ```js
 document.body.innerHTML = '<h1>Tomato</h1>';